tomaz/appledoc/Readme.markdown

 Current focus: **source code parser**

+Command line usage for various tasks:

+- Testing source code parser:

+		appledoc -p MyProject -v 1.0 -c MyCompany -u com.mycompany -v 4 --log-format=0 --log-common=0 --log-parsing=1 <path(s)>

+	This will only log parser tokens so you can test if it "understands" everything from your source files.

+- Use `appledoc --help` for help, or add `--print-settings` switch to see all the values used on the current run session (for simpler debugging).

 For questions and feedback on experimental branch, use [Google groups forum](https://groups.google.com/forum/#!forum/appledoc).

 appledoc requires Xcode 4 or greater for compiling and OS X 10.7 for running!